andreistefanciprian/pod-labeler-k8s-webhook/README.md

 - **Docker**: The webhook runs as a container, so Docker is necessary.
 - **Kubernetes Cluster**: You'll need a running Kubernetes cluster where the webhook will be deployed.
 - **Go**: The webhook is written in Go.
+- **jq**: Used for parsing and manipulating JSON data in the Makefile.
+- **Makefile**: The project uses a Makefile for automation and building.
+Understanding Makefile syntax will help you work with the provided build and deployment scripts.

 ## Generate Certificates